hariseldon99/gromacs_sims/htvs.md

 A modular pipeline designed for scientific rigor and accuracy: automated pocket detection, docking with GPUs, ML-based rescoring, MM-GBSA, and short MD equilibration.
 Its focus is *accuracy and physical realism*.

-# 🧬 HTVS Pipeline Details: Pocket Detection → GPU Docking → MM-GBSA Rescoring → GROMACS Equilibration
+#### 🧬 Manual HTVS Pipeline Details: Pocket Detection → GPU Docking → MM-GBSA Rescoring → GROMACS Equilibration

 This repository provides a reproducible, SLURM-ready pipeline for high-throughput virtual screening (HTVS) using open-source tools.
 It automates: